jcallejaa/PokeDex/README.md

 # PokeDex
 ----------
-A simple "Pokedex" app using:
+A simple "Pokedex" consuming api in https://pokeapi.co (by implementing pokekotlin 2.3.0 wrapper) and using:

 - Kotlin<br>
 - CleanCoede<br>